DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Numerical implementation

 To further evaluate the proposed method, stress intensity factors (SIFs) are calculated.
 SIFs are key to predict the failure and propagation of crack.
 Since the jump discontinuities has been obtained, the SIFs can then be derived by displacement extrapolation method \cite{chan1970finite} with the crack opening displacements $\delta_i = u_i^+ - u_i^-$ on the crack surface \cite{anderson2005fracture}:

 where $\kappa=3-4\nu$ is the kolosov constant for plane strain problems, $\mu_i={E_i}/{2(1+\nu_i)}$ is the shear modulus, and $r$ is the distance of the points on the crack surface to the crack tip.
-Details of the SIF calculation can be seen in \cref{appendixA}.
-We vary the crack length from 0.1m to 0.9m, and $K_1$ are calculated.
-The points located at $0.3a$ to $0.35a$ behind the crack are selected for SIF calculation cases $a/b>0.2$, and $0.4a$ to $0.8a$ for $a/b<=0.2$.
+Details of the SIF calculation method can be seen in \cref{appendixA}.
+We vary the crack length from 0.1m to 0.9m and calculate the corresponding $K_1$ values.
+For cases where $a/b > 0.2$, points located between $0.3a$ and $0.35a$ behind the crack are selected for the SIF calculation, while points between $0.4a$ and $0.8a$ are chosen for cases where $a/b \leq 0.2$.
 The results are compared with the reference solution given by \cite{Tada2000}:

-Comparison is given in \cref{fig_example1} (b), and relative errors are shown in \cref{table_example1}.
-Perfect agreements of the calculation can be seen with the reference solution as the relative errors are no more than two percent for $a/b>0.1$.
-The biggest relative error is observed on the shortest crack.
-Detailed discussion for such phenomena are presented in \cref{Discussion}.
+A comparison of the calculated $K_1$ values with the analytical solution is given in \cref{fig_example1} (b), with the relative errors listed in \cref{table_example1}.
+The calculations show excellent agreement with the reference solution, with relative errors no greater than two percent for cases where $a/b>0.1$.
+The largest relative error occurs for the shortest crack, and a detailed discussion of this phenomenon is provided in \cref{Discussion}.